-So it's kinda like there are, on the one hand, people who fight criminals to reduce crime, and then there are folks who are like, "Let's change things so there's less crime in the first place."
+So it's kinda like there are, on the one hand, people who fight criminals to reduce crime, and then there are folks who are like, "Let's change things and try to address whatever is causing the crime, so there's less crime in the first place."
 At least about crime, both are needed, but the second group is more "big picture" in their approach to reducing crime.

 B: Hmm.
 Is either type of abortion critic more common?

 A: I'd say definitely the first kind is more common and vocal.
 They are the type that lead pro-choice people, and even just people who really don't have enthusiastic views on the issues, to often say things like that "so-called 'pro-life' people only care about people until they are born," that "they are just 'pro-birth' not genuinely pro-life," and the like.
 They think "pro-life" sounds like a lot more than just being "anti-abortion," since that really is what you'd expect from that label.

 The other side—that might have a more comprehensive strategy for trying to reduce abortions and unwanted pregnancies—doesn't get much notice, as far as I can tell.

 A: I don't know.
 Maybe they'd say it's due to some media conspiracy and so these efforts exist but aren't much reported on, but I don't know about that: if they really were proposing big-picture changes to help pregnant women, especially in systematic and profound ways, you'd think that'd get more notice.
 But maybe not.